mattstyles/mathutil/README.md

 - It is deterministic

 There are lots of good discussions on how this random number generator works, and it’s quirks, [here is one](https://www.youtube.com/watch?v=pq3x1Jy8pYM).

+It is a little faster than `Math.random()` (very roughly, 7% on average, although this wasn’t the most scientific method of testing, try out [/bench/random.js](the benchmark) in different environments).

 ```js
 import {doom} from 'mathutil'